beakmachine/tnm-o/README.md

 ## The TNM Ontology

-*tnm-o* is the abbreviation for and namespace of the **TNM Ontology**.
+*tnm-o* is the abbreviation for the **TNM Ontology**.
 The TNM Ontology represents the TNM Classification of Malignant Tumours (TNM) in description logic (OWL).
-For more details see: https://jbiomedsem.biomedcentral.com/articles/10.1186/s13326-016-0106-9.
+For a detailed report on *tnm-o* see: https://jbiomedsem.biomedcentral.com/articles/10.1186/s13326-016-0106-9.

 Objective of this project is to represent the complete TNM Classification system in description logic and provide formal transformation rules between versions.
-Based on this representation, raw data on clinical and pathological findings can be classified automatically by documentation systems and (partially) transformed between versions.
+Based on this representation, data on clinical and pathological findings can be classified automatically by documentation systems and (partially) transformed between TNM versions.

-*tnm-o* consists of a stack of hierarchical modules:
+*tnm-o* consists of a stack of hierarchically organized modules:

  * **BioTop** Toplevel Domain Ontology (https://biotopontology.github.io/) defines the foundational classes and relations for *tnm-o* and thus its underlying ontological framework.
  * **TNM-O**: a hub ontology providing common classes and definitions which are used by all organ-specific modules of *tnm-o*.
 TNM-O is the hup in which other modules *can be* loaded depending on the application context.